 Each session includes work with a coach, director/writer, a guest artist, casting director and talent agent.
 If students are in need of assistance with getting headshot photos and building a resume our coaches will assist with this as well.

 This is an ideal opportunity for students who have yet to create a demo reel, and to show their acting abilities on film.
 We write fresh scripts for each and every class to give them a “real world” acting situation with professionals in the field.
 Each student will receive a an IMDB credit for their work and a DVD to use for future marketing purposes.
 The final class will be a screening and opportunity for friends and family to ask any questions.

-Jessica Looney has a BA in Theatre Arts and Administration from St. Edward’s University in Austin, Texas and studied for several years in Los Angeles with Harry Mastrogeorge and at Circle in the Square in New York.
+Jessica Wilson has a BA in Theatre Arts and Administration from St. Edward’s University in Austin, Texas and studied for several years in Los Angeles with Harry Mastrogeorge and at Circle in the Square in New York.
 She has worked as an actor and teacher/coach and was a member of the 68 Cent Crew Theatre company in Los Angeles.
 Jessica’s credits include Dazed and Confused, The Only Thrill, Temple Grandin, The Bernie Mac Show, and TV movies for NBC, CBS and Lifetime.